 The purpose of the PGY1 Pharmacy, PGY1 Managed Care, and PGY2 programs are listed on the program-specific websites on the OU College of Pharmacy webpage https://pharmacy.ouhsc.edu/programs/residency.
-To facilitate the teaching goals and objectives, all residents will participate in the Foundational Teaching Skills for Residents or Advanced Teaching Skills for Residents.
+To facilitate the teaching goals and objectives, all residents will participate in an appropriately tailored academic program which will include the Foundational Teaching Skills for Residents (PGY1) or Advanced Teaching and Precepting Skills for Residents (PGY2).
 For this process, residents will receive an appointment as a Clinical Instructor within the OU College of Pharmacy.